settorka/software-eng-monorepo/hybrid-search/v2/README.md

 Document writes or seed operations may not be immediately visible until Elasticsearch refreshes.

-That is acceptable for this project.
-If read-after-write becomes a requirement, it must be documented as a new constraint.
+Read-after-write is not guaranteed unless added as a new constraint.

 ### Capacity Planning